talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 This section introduces the threat model that is used in this document.
 The model is based on terminology from the Internet threat model {{RFC3552}}, as well as some concepts from {{RFC9055}} and {{RFC7384}}.

-##Security Components
+## Security Components

-The main components of information security are confidentiality, integrity and availablitlity, often referred to by the acronym CIA.
+The main components of information security are confidentiality, integrity and availablity, often referred to by the acronym CIA.
 A short description of each of these components is presented below in the context of SRv6 security.

-###Confidentiality
+### Confidentiality

 The purpose of confidentiality is to protect the user data from being exposed to unauthorized users, i.e., preventing attackers from eavesdropping to user data.
 The confidentiality of user data is outside the scope of this document.
 However, confidentiality aspects of SRv6-related information are within the scope; collecting information about SR endpoint addresses, SR policies, and network topologies, is a specific form of reconnaissance, which is further discussed in TBD.

-###Integrity
+### Integrity

 Preventing information from being modified is a key property of information security.
 Other aspects of integrity include authentication, which is the ability to verify the source of information, and authorization, which enforces different permission policies to different users or sources.
 In the context of SRv6, compromising the integrity may result in packets being routed in different paths than they were intended to be routed through, which may have various implications, as further discussed in TBD.

-###Availability
+### Availability

 Protecting the availability of a system means keeping the system running continuously without disruptions.
 The availability aspects of SRv6 include the ability of attackers to leverage SRv6 as a means for compromising the performance of a network or for causing Denial of Service (DoS).

-##Threat Abstractions
+## Threat Abstractions

 A security attack is implemented by performing a set of one or more basic operations.
 These basic operations (abstractions) are as follows: